-Howl at the Moon is offering plenty of party packages to help you create the perfect night out to bring in 2017.
+Presenting live covers of some of the biggest hits of the year (and all time), the national Howl at the Moon party series returns to Charlotte for New Year's Eve with plenty of party packages to help you create the perfect night out to bring in 2020.

-Event packages start with Standing Room, which guarantees admission inside Howl at the Moon (but doesn't promise that you'll have a seat or a table), two house drinks (up to $8.25) and a champagne toast, and they go all the way up to Champagne Supernova, which features seating, drinks, a buffet and champagne toast at midnight.
-Packages range from $50 – $120.
+Event packages start with Just Dance, which guarantees admission inside Howl at the Moon (but doesn't promise that you'll have a seat or a table), two house drinks (up to $8) and a champagne toast, and they go all the way up to Champagne Supernova, which features seating, drinks, a buffet and champagne toast at midnight; packages range from $40 – $115.

-Become a time traveler for the night and dance to ‘80s and ‘90s favorites at Roxbury Nightclub.
+The Roxbury Nightclub in Charlotte—voted the best nightclub in the city—also hosts an annual event called the 19th Annual “Back to the Future Bash” at Roxbury.
+Here, you can become a time traveler for the night and dance to ‘80s and ‘90s favorites.
 Admission includes New Year’s Eve favors, a champagne toast, and access to four bars and multiple dance floors.
 Tickets are a little bit cheaper if you purchase them online, but most years you can still get in at the door.

-If you're looking for a more chill and reserved celebration instead of a "let's go crazy bash", ring in the New Year at Sycamore’s second annual ‘Brew Year's Eve Celebration.
-There’s no dress code, and no tickets are required.
+And if you're looking for a more chill and reserved celebration, check out the fifth annual "Brew Year's Eve Celebration" at Sycamore Brewing where there’s no dress code and no tickets required.
 Food trucks will be on site, so you won’t go hungry as you enjoy live music, bottles of champagne and pitchers of beer under Sycamore’s large heated tent.